theEvilReaper/DartPoet/Writerside/topics/annotation.md

 @Deprecated
 ```

-If you wish to add additional meta information to a annotation, you have the ability to add them over the `content`
+If you wish to add additional meta information to an annotation, you have the ability to add them over the `content`
 methods.

 ```Kotlin